Jenny Grettve

-Systems thinking a vacuum
+Systems in a vacuum

 A moment ago I wished I was a man.
 To be more specific, a few minutes ago.
 For the first time in my life.
 I wished I was a man.
 Because being a woman is tiring.
 Endlessly tiring.